 One year full-time study involves attendance at classes (120 credits) over 2 terms, plus dissertation (60 credits) during the 3rd term.
 This is the only option for Overseas students.

-Online applications are open for September 2014 entry via the link below.
+Online Application: Online applications are open for September 2015 entry via the link below.
 Please refer to further details below and the Entry Requirements section above.

-(High calibre applicants with a 1st class honours degree who wish to apply for university scholarships, would need to also submit a separate formal scholarship application - see 'Funding Opportunities' for details.
+Applicants with a 1st class honours degree who wish to apply for university scholarships, should also submit a separate formal scholarship application - see 'Funding Opportunities' for details.

 Postgraduate entry requirements are in our prospectus.